 During the session, the student and the tutor work together to develop and improve the student’s ideas, plans, and arguments, with the tutor providing non-directive guidance.
-Consequently, to get the most out of each session, the student/visitor should be active, and aware of their needs.
+To get the most from each session, the student should be active, and aware of their needs.

 Remember that tutors are not editors and that students are fully responsible for their work, in both content and form.
 The mission of the Writing Center is to help students develop their skills in interaction with experienced writers.
 And since “Where You End Up Depends on Where You Start,” each session will help you start a little higher on your next project.

 To benefit more quickly, pay attention not just to what the tutor says, but also to what the tutor does!
 You will notice that they look at a number of different aspects such as:

 - the link between claims and evidence